 Meaning

 The message behind “My parents shared not only an improbable love, they shared an abiding faith in the possibilities of this nation.
 They would give me an African name, Barack, or blessed, believing that in a tolerant America your name is no barrier to success.” revolves around love.
-It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.
+It suggests that real love requires care and patience, making it relatable to many people's experiences.

 Theme